wp-plugins/insite-for-wp-personalization-made-easy/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Mobile view on the inSite preview pop up
+* Allow selecting on which page a notification inSite is displayed
+* inSites trigger by device - display the right device in preview pop up and editor
+* Bug fix - Disable preview before saving inSite on new element

 = 1.3.0 =
 * Statistics for your inSites!
 You can now see how many people saw and clicked each inSite
 * HTML editing for notification bar so you can create more sophisticated messages